 All that financial seduction paid off.
 On May 26, 1901 the Fort Worth Register crowed that “Amour” was coming to town.
 “Open Vistas . . .
 Intoxicate the Brain,” the Register swooned.
 “Fort Worth has, at last, attained the longing of her heart of hearts.”
 Editors could scarcely contain their rapture; proofreaders apparently took the day off to celebrate.
 The “Another” in “Another Paking House” refers to the existing Simpson-Niles packing plant.

-Four months later, on October 8, 1901, with “Fort Worth Never Failed,” the Register announced that Fort Worth had raised the $100,000 incentive money to secure both packing plants.
+Five months later, on October 8, 1901, with “Fort Worth Never Failed,” the Register announced that Fort Worth had raised the $100,000 incentive money to secure both packing plants.
 “Three cheers reverberated for ‘Fort Worth, the greatest packing house center of the Southwest.’”

 And, indeed, in December of 1901 the Fort Worth Stock Yards Company ratified the agreements with Armour and Swift for the construction of two packing plants in Fort Worth.

 The two plants opened on March 6, 1903.
-At that time, two thousand people worked at the two packing plants and the Stockyards.
+At that time, two thousand people worked at the two packing plants and the stockyards.
 That number was expected to more than double within five years.
 One packing house official said on that day, “I look for a population of 75,000 for Fort Worth within the next five years.”
 Fort Worth’s population in 1903 was 35,482.
 The prediction was not far wrong: Fort Worth’s population in the 1910 census would be 73,312.

 Indeed, the packing plants created a population boom in greater Fort Worth, led to the creation of the cities of North Fort Worth and Niles City.
 What today is the North Side became a polyglot melting pot.
 Speculators like Sam Rosen rode the boom to wealth.
 And with the increase in industry came an increase in pollution of the Trinity River.